aamonterroso/hero-basic-form/README.md

 - **Form validation:** implemented `react-hook-form` library to handle field validation and state control, it reduces the unnecesary re-renders and provides additional features to improve performance and code re-usability.

 - **Scripts:** used `concurrently` package to be able to run the main app and the mock server on the same npm start execution.

-## Pending Items

-- Match the select dropdown with the provided style from the comps.
-- Improve accessibility features to allow screen readers to announce all dynamic changes properly with clear messages.